-At the end of these 5 minutes, your writing section will automatically begin.
+At the end of these 5 minutes, your math section will automatically begin.

 0 Hours 0 Minutes 0 Seconds